veillette/physics-book/contents/ch18ElectricChargeAndElectricField.md

 {: #Figure1}

-The image of American politician and scientist Benjamin Franklin (1706–1790) flying a kite in a thunderstorm is familiar to every schoolchild. ( See [[Figure 2]](#Figure2).)
+The image of American politician and scientist Benjamin Franklin (1706–1790) flying a kite in a thunderstorm is familiar to many schoolchildren. ( See [[Figure 2]](#Figure2).)
 In this experiment, Franklin demonstrated a connection between lightning and **static electricity**.
 Sparks were drawn from a key hung on a kite string during an electrical storm.
 These sparks were like